ent/ent/doc/website/blog/2022-03-15-announcing-preview-support-for-tidb.md

  In addition, note that in line `7` we used `schema.WithAtlas(true)`, which flags Ent to use `Atlas` as its migration engine.

- Finally, we create a user and save that record to TiDB to later be queried and printed.
+ Finally, we create a user and save the record to TiDB to later be queried and printed.
  ```go title="main.go"
  client.User.Create().
 		SetAge(30).